-From the o/el perspective, there is no conventional grammar on which grammaticality intuitions could be based.
+In the o/el framework, there is no conventional grammar on which grammaticality intuitions could be based.
 A new conceptualization of intuitions is needed, one which helps us understand how intuitions emerge and evolve.
-The approach we take here is to view grammaticality/acceptability intuitions as the experience of coherence or non-coherence of system oscillations in interpretation trajectories.
+The approach we take here is to view grammaticality/acceptability intuitions as the experience of coherence or non-coherence of system configurations in interpretation trajectories.
+For this purpose, we distinguish between grammatical coherence and spectral coherence of a system.
+Spectral coherence applies to a single system, and cross-spectral coherence applies to pair of systems.
+These concepts are important for understanding the pre-stable phase of interpretation.
+Spectral coherence throughout a e-epoch is also a prerequisite for grammatical coherence, which, as we explore below, is a consequence of whether in interpretation a stable reiterative trajectory emerges.

 For a reference point, we construct a canonical interpretation trajectory, and then extend the canonical interpretation trajectory to be reiterative.
 We then apply the concept of coherence on three scales: e-epochs, utterances, and discourse.
-One thing to emphasize at the outset of the analysis is that intuitions are, just like relational meanings, experiences which arise from system states.
+One thing to emphasize at the outset of the analysis is that intuitions-just like relational meanings-are experiences which arise from system states.
 Thus any production or interpretation trajectory is associated with some intuition(s), which may or may not be consciously recognized.
-We do not specifically address here how people communicate intuitions, or how intuitions induce action, although this is certainly a worthwhile line of inquiry.
+We do not specifically address how people communicate intuitions, or how intuitions induce action, although this is certainly a worthwhile line of inquiry.